atusan/python-api-challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-The final result consist of:
+The final result consists of:

 * Randomly select at least 500 unique (non-repeat) cities based on latitude and longitude.
 * Perform a weather check on each of the cities using a series of successive API calls.